adiazrivero/Subhalo-correlations/README.md

                            default=10,
                            help='total number of projections divided by 3')

 2. convergence_maps.py: makes a tnfw/tburk convergence map for each projection in projections.npy.
-Arguments that must be passed when compiling (python make_projections.py name=XXX numb=YYY etc.)
+Arguments that can be passed when compiling:

         parser.add_argument('--proj_file',
                           help='path for file with projections, output of make_projections.py',